abbeyroad7/Terra-CoTs/content/World/Misc/Rule.Reading.md

 **Books that have fallen out of memory will lose their related bonuses, but can be reread with Advantage when rolling the Intelligence check.**

+Players will be responsible for remembering which books their characters have read, should they fall out of memory.

 ![[Rule.Reading3.webp|center|450]]

 ### Reading Effects
 Most books will provide Advantage Rolls when the subject matter of the book is recalled into question.
 In addition, nonfiction books related to Wilderness or the Arcanum Wars could potentially improve certain character skills such as Survival or History.

+Fictional works will typically result in Inspiration if the player can relate to any of the characters in the story.

 ![[pagebreak.webp]]